Post job

 A Family Therapist works with couples and families to help ameliorate marital and family issues.
 They can work in hospitals, treatment programs, government agencies, health organizations, and private practices.

-As far as similarities go, this is where it ends because a clinical social worker responsibility requires skills such as "behavioral health," "patient care," "msw," and "home health."
+While similarities exist, there are also some differences between clinical social workers and family therapist.
+For instance, clinical social worker responsibilities require skills such as "behavioral health," "patient care," "msw," and "home health."
 Whereas a family therapist is skilled in "group therapy," "fft," "family systems," and "clinical documentation."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 An Addictions Counselor helps patients overcome personal addiction problems, such as dependence on drugs, alcohol, and other substances.
 They evaluate the condition of their client through examining, asking questions, and recommending the proper treatment options.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that clinical social worker responsibilities requires skills like "behavioral health," "msw," "home health," and "mental illness."
-But an addictions counselor might use skills, such as, "chemical dependency," "substance abuse treatment," "treatment services," and "relapse prevention."
+For example, resumes show us that clinical social worker responsibilities requires skills like "behavioral health," "msw," "home health," and "mental illness."
+But an addictions counselor might use other skills in their typical duties, such as, "chemical dependency," "substance abuse treatment," "treatment services," and "relapse prevention."

 Primary therapists are the main point of contact for patients concerning wellness and overall mental health.
 Those who choose this career path will be expected to supervise and manage efficient treatment according to plan, and to manage between six and eight patients at a time, keeping in constant communication with these patients and various specialists.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from clinical social workers resumes, they are more likely to have skills like "behavioral health," "msw," "psychosocial assessments," and "home health."
-But a primary therapist might have skills like "treatment plan reviews," "family therapy sessions," "discharge summaries," and "individual therapy sessions."
+The required skills of the two careers differ considerably.
+For example, clinical social workers are more likely to have skills like "behavioral health," "msw," "psychosocial assessments," and "home health."
+But a primary therapist is more likely to have skills like "treatment plan reviews," "family therapy sessions," "discharge summaries," and "individual therapy sessions."

 Marriage and family therapists are health professionals who are licensed to diagnose and treat mental and emotional disorders of married couples and families.
 These therapists are required to treat patients with issues such as child and adolescent behavioral problems, depression and anxiety, and marital conflicts.
 They must observe the interaction of people within units while evaluating and resolving their issues with relationships.
 Marriage and family therapists must also guide their clients to go through transitional crises such as divorce or death.